 Light has two kinds of effects on plants and animals: internal (through physiology) and external (through interactions with the environment and with other species).
-Physiological effects of ALAN exposure include disruption of normal chemical signaling in organisms (172, 173).
+Physiological effects of ALAN exposure include disruption of normal chemical signaling in organisms (195, 196).
 This signaling relates to the circadian rhythm, a roughly 24-hour cycle of activity tied to the length of the day.
 Exposure to sunlight, followed by many hours of darkness, establishes an environmental cue.
 This helps 'entrain' the circadian rhythm when the period of the rhythm differs from the day length.
-Artificial light exposure at times that conflict with these natural cues is an environmental effect that can interfere with this entrainment.
+Artificial light exposure at times that conflict with these natural cues can interfere with this entrainment.